gbay7/minomaly/README.md

 ## Results

-The experimental results are stored in the directory `plots/`.
+The experimental results are stored in the directory [plots](plots/).

+The paper results (C1, A1, F1, F2, F3) are provided in the same directory.

 ### Anomalous Patterns